 Spring is in the air!
 And that means it’s time for eggs, bunnies, and Easter!
 This blog post highlights some fun, engaging, and hands-on Easter ideas for the classroom.
-And don’t worry…if you can’t celebrate Easter all of these ideas are also SPRING ideas!
+And don’t worry…if you can’t or don’t celebrate Easter classroom ideas are also just SPRING ideas!

 Easter And Spring Read Alouds